BudacaB/CS50AI/Lecture5/Lecture5.md

 - how does it work:
   - start with a random choice of weights
   - repeat:
-    - calculate the gradient based on all the data points: direction that will lead to decreasing loss (ultimately the gradient is is a vector - a sequence of numbers)
+    - calculate the gradient based on all the data points: direction that will lead to decreasing loss (ultimately the gradient is a vector - a sequence of numbers)
     - update weights according to the gradient
 - what is expensive in this algorithm? - <b>all data points</b> - we can employ faster methods